String.LastIndexOf Method (String, StringComparison)

 Index numbering starts from zero.
 That is, the first character in the string is at index zero and the last is at Length - 1.

 The comparisonType parameter specifies to search for the value parameter using the current or invariant culture, using a case-sensitive or case-insensitive search, and using word or ordinal comparison rules.

-In the following example, the method is used to find three substrings (a soft hyphen (U+00AD), a soft hyphen followed by "n", and a soft hyphen followed by "m") in two strings.
+In the following example, themethod is used to find three substrings (a soft hyphen (U+00AD), a soft hyphen followed by "n", and a soft hyphen followed by "m") in two strings.
 Only one of the strings contains a soft hyphen.
-Because the soft hyphen is an ignorable character, a culture-sensitive search returns the same value that it would return if the soft hyphen were not included in the search string.
+If the example is run on the .NET Framework 4 or later, because the soft hyphen is an ignorable character, a culture-sensitive search returns the same value that it would return if the soft hyphen were not included in the search string.
 An ordinal search, however, successfully finds the soft hyphen in one string and reports that it is absent from the second string.